Cinnamoroll: Characters

 Poron is a female light pink dog who wears a puffy light blue bow on her head and owns a time compass that helps her on her journey with Cinnamon.
 She is her third female friend of Cinnamoroll.
 She is a time traveler, and one given day, she dropped out of the sky on Cinnamoroll's fluffy head.
 They became friends and go on adventures with Cornet.
 She was first introduced on Cinnamoroll's Japanese Twitter account, in April 2014.
 Her body is fluffy like clouds and her tail also resembles an angel wing.
-She also makes occasional appearances on the official Cinnamoroll Twitter account.
+She also makes occasional appearances on the official Cinnamoroll X account.